• Skip to primary navigation

 two grey bowls of fasolia with rice

-Vegan Lebanese fasolia is a deliciously hearty red kidney bean stew in a thick tomato base seasoned in aromatic spices.
+Lebanese fasoulia w riz, is a sumptuous and hearty red kidney bean stew in a lusciously thick tomato base seasoned with aromatic spices.

 Print Pin Rate Save Recipe Saved Recipe